barrachi/qtarmsim/INSTALL.rst

 ------------------------------------

-If something goes wrong after installing QtARMSim, executing the ``qtarmsim`` command on a terminal could give some insight of what is the cause of the error.
+If something goes wrong after installing QtARMSim, executing the ``qtarmsim`` command on a terminal could give some insight of what is the error cause.

 The next known issues should not occur if the installation instructions are followed to the letter.
 They are listed here just in case they can be of some